Eastern United States: Mid-Atlantic

 According to the United States Census Bureau, the Middle Atlantic is a subregion of the northeastern U.S. that includes three states: New Jersey, New York, and Pennsylvania.

 The Middle Atlantic region includes New York City, the largest city in the U.S. and a global center of finance and culture, and Philadelphia, the nation's sixth-largest city and first capital, where the Declaration of Independence was signed at Independence Hall in 1776, formally launching the American Revolutionary War, and later where the U.S. Constitution was drafted and ratified at Independence Hall in Philadelphia in 1789.

-As of 2023, the Mid-Atlantic region is home to four of the top twenty-five universities in the nation, according to 2022–23 U.S. News & World Report rankings: Princeton University in Princeton, New Jersey, Cornell University in Ithaca, New York, Columbia University in New York City, and the University of Pennsylvania in Philadelphia.
+As of 2026, the Mid-Atlantic region is home to five of the top twenty-five universities in the nation, according to the 2026 U.S. News & World Report rankings: Princeton University in Princeton, New Jersey, Cornell University in Ithaca, New York, Columbia University in New York City, the University of Pennsylvania in Philadelphia, and Carnegie Mellon University in Pittsburgh.

 East North Central States

 The East North Central area, which includes Illinois, Indiana, Michigan, Ohio, and Wisconsin, can also be classified as a subregion of the Northeastern United States, as these states are in the Great Lakes-Riverine area.
 As one of two subregional divisions used to categorize the modern Midwest, the East North Central region closely matches the area of the Northwest Territory, excluding a portion of Minnesota.
 The East North Central states form a large part of the Great Lakes region, although the latter also includes Minnesota, New York, Pennsylvania and the Canadian province of Ontario.

 Culturally, the East North Central region of the U.S. has been historically influenced by the British and the French; Anglo-American culture permeated states covering the region following the westward expansion of the United States.
 Religiously, the East North Central states have been and remain predominantly affiliated with Christianity.
 Altogether, the five states are majority Catholic, non- and inter-denominational, Methodist, Lutheran, and Baptist.
 The largest non-Christian religion has been Islam.

 Chicago is the largest city in the region, followed by Columbus, Ohio and Indianapolis.
-Chicago has the largest metropolitan statistical area, followed by Detroit, and Minneapolis–Saint Paul.
+Chicago has the largest metropolitan statistical area, followed by Detroit.
 Sault Ste.
 Marie, Michigan is the oldest city in the region, founded by French missionaries and explorers in 1668.

-As of 2023, the East North Central States are home to one of the top ten universities in the nation, according to 2022–23 U.S. News & World Report rankings: the University of Chicago, which is ranked the sixth-best in the nation.
+As of 2026, the East North Central area is home to two of the top ten universities in the nation, according to the 2026 edition of Best Colleges by U.S. News & World Report: the University of Chicago, which is ranked the sixth-best in the nation, and Northwestern University, which is tied for seventh-best.